JelleBouma/DHAdmin/README.md

 ##### settings_extra_explodables=false
 Whether extra explodables should be spawned on Hardhat, Dome, Carbon and Off Shore (Will be deprecated in the future).
 ##### settings_player_team=
-Set to "axis" or "allies" to force players to play in this team.
+Set to "axis" or "allies" to force players to play in this team, skipping past any selection screens.
 It is also possible to force a recipe class by adding the class number (1-5) for example: "axis0".
 ##### settings_killionaire=false
 Enable killionaire game mode (Will be deprecated in the future).
 ##### settings_achievements=false
+Enable or disable the achievement system.
 ##### settings_track_achievements=
+Which achievements to track and award, allowing you to set achievements for specific modes through dynamic properties (Will be deprecated in the future).
 ##### settings_rewards=
+The missions and their rewards (see Rewards).
 ##### settings_rewards_weapon_list=
+A list of weapons to be enumerated over by rewards weapon:previous and weapon:next, players start at the first weapon.
 ##### settings_score_start=0
+The score at which a player starts.
 ##### settings_score_limit=0
+Set to a positive number for a custom score limit, reach this score to win and end the game.
+0 means no custom scorelimit.
 ##### settings_map_edit=
+Names (without extensions) of map edit files to be used seperated by ",", map edit files should be txt files located in scripts/DHAdmin/MapEdit.
 ##### johnwoo_improved_reload=false
+If set to true, akimbo reloading with less than full ammo will divide the bullets evenly among the guns instead of the default mw3 behaviour of filling one gun fully first.
 ##### johnwoo_pistol_throw=false
+If set to true, empty pistols (handguns or g18s) can be thrown like throwing knives.
 ##### johnwoo_momentum=false
+If set to true damage you deal is increased while you are in midair.
+Also, falling damage is reduced by 50% (Will be deprecated in the future).
 <br>

 ## Commands: